 Yoogli can index complete databases from university libraries, government agencies, and the Library of Congress - just to name a few.
 Yoogli researchers are on a never-ending quest to build a centralized research library from the world’s leading universities, think tanks, researchers, and government studies as well as articles authored by the Yoogli staff that can be easily accessed and navigated.

-The heart of Yoogli is the Collection Manager, which enables users to develop their own private or public collections, which may be shared with social platforms.
-Public Collections can be paired with social media sites, enabling the site to analyze people and groups of people as semantic vectors.
-Public Collections also connect users with the information and people that are most valuable to them, taking social networking to the next level.
+The heart of Yoogli is the Collection Manager, which enables users to develop their own private or public collections known as a Microsites, which may be shared with social platforms and can be paired with social media sites, enabling the site to analyze people and groups of people as semantic vectors.
+Microsites also connect users with the information and people that are most valuable to them, taking social networking to the next level.
 Collaborative filtering technology can also identify people who have established themselves as experts in a particular field who may then be connected with others with like interests.